 The number of requests issued by the group buffer pool structure owner to determine which castout classes have changed pages.
 Derived from the DB2 field QBGLCS.
-This field shows N/A for data produced by releases prior to DB2 for OS/390 Version 5.

 This request is made by the group buffer pool structure owner when the group buffer pool threshold is reached.
 Normally, you would expect only one or two requests each time the group buffer pool threshold is reached.